Does ADHD Get Worse with Age?

 That’s an interesting question and one I seem to be getting often these days.

-As I wrote in my last blog post ADHD can get worse with menopause for women as a reduction in estrogen impacts brain functioning.
+As I mentioned in Episode 218 of Kick Some ADHD, ADHD can get worse with menopause for women as a reduction in estrogen impacts brain functioning.

 But that doesn’t mean age and ADHD just effects women.